shakilsiraj/json-object-mapper/README.md

 into an object graph of your DTO classes as well as serialize a DTO object graph so that it can be sent to an output stream.

-Using this library, you do not need to add serialization and de-serialization methods to each of your DTO classes - thus keeping them clean and simple.
+The idea behind this is that you do not need to add serialization and de-serialization methods to each of your DTO classes - thus keeping them clean and simple.

 ## Usage